You are here

-For a full list of venues in each neighborhood, check out the Visit Music City page.
+For more details on music, check out the Visit Music City page.

 While known for its musical artists, Nashville is also home to an impressive roster of visual artists and cultural landmarks.
 For free art exhibitions in the area, this list will get you started.

 - Tinney Contemporary: On the corner of 5th Avenue and Union Street, Tinney Contemporary offers rotating exhibitions featuring established contemporary artists.
 Click here for information on the current exhibit.

 - 2nd Avenue Art Wall: Beginning at 185 2nd Avenue North, the Art Wall is an impressive display of abstract art created by female artists from Nashville.

 - Tennessee State Museum: Next to the state Capitol, the Tennessee state museum features displays that showcase Tennessee's rich history.
 Click here for more information on the permanent and temporary exhibitions.